Making sense of this land and its troubled past, reconciling

 Lauret’s newest book is Trace: Memory, History, Race, and the American Landscape (Counterpoint Press), winner of the 2016 American Book Award from the Before Columbus Foundation.
 Trace was also a finalist for the PEN American Open Book Award and Phillis Wheatley Book Award, as well as shortlisted for the William Saroyan International Prize for Writing and the Orion Book Award.
 She co-edited with Alison Hawthorne Deming The Colors of Nature: Culture, Identity, and the Natural World (Milkweed Editions).
 She also compiled and edited Bedrock: Writers on the Wonders of Geology (with Eldridge and Judy Moores) and co-authored Living with the Changing California Coast (with Gary Griggs and Kiki Patsch).

 Lauret’s essays and other writings have appeared in the Georgia Review, Gettysburg Review, Huffington Post, Travel & Leisure, ArtForum, Christian Science Monitor, and Orion magazine, as well as in books such as Moral Ground: Ethical Action for a Planet in Peril.
 She is a professor of environmental studies and geology at Mount Holyoke College, a photographer, and pilot.
-Winner of Mount Holyoke’s Distinguished Teaching Award, Lauret has also held fellowships from the Smithsonian Institution and Yale University.
+Winner of Mount Holyoke’s Distinguished Teaching Award and an Andrew Carnegie Fellowship, Lauret has also held fellowships from the Smithsonian Institution and Yale University.
 She is a Fellow of the Geological Society of America.